Graphs

 • Degree of a node: the number of edges connected to it

-• Connected graph: there is a path betwen any two nodes
+• Connected graph: there is a path between any two nodes

 • Weighted graph: every edge has a weight